-A particularly significant example came during the Mabel-Savio Vega tournament final at WWE King of the Ring 1995, which was held in Philadelphia, PA, the heartland of ECW at a time when that promotion was at its hottest.
-After having sat through a terrible tournament, which saw then-WWE World Tag Team Champion Yokozuna, that year's Royal Rumble winner Shawn Michaels, andThe Undertaker all get eliminated (Savio d.
-Yoko, Shawn DREW Kama aka The Godfather/Papa Shango/etc., and Mabel d.
+A particularly significant example came during the Mabel-Savio Vega tournament final at WWF King of the Ring 1995, which was held in Philadelphia, Pennsylvania, the heartland of ECW at a time when that promotion was at its hottest.
+After having sat through a terrible tournament, which saw then-WWF World Tag Team Champion Yokozuna, that year's Royal Rumble winner Shawn Michaels, andThe Undertaker all get eliminated (Savio d.
+Yoko, Michaels drew Kama a.k.a.
+The Godfather/Papa Shango/etc., and Mabel d.
 Taker after Kama interfered), they finally started chanting "ECW!
 ECW!
-ECW!" in protest.
+ECW!" in protest and Mabel had trash thrown at him by the crowd during his coronation.
 The lesson?
 Don't go into Philadelphia with a terrible show.

+During WWE's infamous "Rosie O'Donnell" vs. "Donald Trump" match, fans got so sick of what they were seeing, they chanted for TNA instead.
 The WWE takes videos of the match down when it finds them, but for now, here's the full fight.
 "BORING" chants start at 7:30, "TNA" at 8:05, and "WE WANT WRESTLING" at 9:30.
-Season with cutaway shots of Vince McMahon looking legitimately shocked at the chants to taste.

 Vickie is a fantastic example of the creative department taking the ball and running with it.
-Capitalizing on her annoying voice (which at first is why she got X-Pac Heat but became the signature of her on-screen personality; her shrill "EXCUSE ME!!!" being her Catch Phrase), her ability to generate heat in WWE is unmatched.
-Wrestlers working in the industry for years couldn't hope to get the level of fervor she gets just by showing her face.
-True, she probably can never, ever get over as a face with her character's direction but she's unquestionably leaving her mark.
+Capitalizing on her annoying voice (which at first is why she got X-Pac Heat but became the signature of her on-screen personality; her shrill "EXCUSE ME!!!" being her Catch Phrase), her ability to generate heat in WWE was unmatched.
+Wrestlers working in the industry for years couldn't hope to get the level of fervor she got just by showing her face.
+True, she probably could never, ever get over as a face with her character's direction but she'd unquestionably left her mark.

 Vladimir Kozlov.
 Too easy.
 He began to be pushed to the moon months within debuting and was even originally planned to be given the WWE Championship at one time.
-Any problems?...
+Any problems?
 Oh yeah, he couldn't wrestle.
-Yes he was a heel all this time, so it could be translated to heel heat, but the smart fans hate him even more.
-To back this up, they recently turned him into an American loving goofy babyface, and the fans still hated him.
-It took a team up with the hilarious Santino Marella and a serious expansion of his moveset to become tolerable, though he was eventually fired...
-And CM Punk cut a promo where the audience cheered his being brought up.
+Yes he was a heel all this time, so it could be translated to heel heat, but the smart fans hated him even more.
+To back this up, they turned him into an American loving goofy babyface, and the fans still hated him.
+It took a team up with the hilarious Santino Marella and a serious expansion of his moveset to become tolerable, though he was eventually fired.
+CM Punk cut a promo where the audience cheered his being brought up.

 Bubba the Love Sponge.
 He was brought in around the time Hulk Hogan came to TNA as he hijacked Jeremy Borash and Christy Hemme's job as backstage interviewer, leading to loud "FIRE BUBBA" chants from the audience.
-It doesn't help that not too long ago he said "Fuck Haiti" on his radio show after the tragic earthquake, leading to Awesome Kongkicking his ass backstage for his disrespect to the numerous lives lost or ruined.
+It didn't help that he said "Fuck Haiti" on his radio show after the tragic earthquake, leading to Awesome Kongkicking his ass backstage for his disrespect to the numerous lives lost or ruined (or so was the assumption as his reputation of being a backstage bullying wasn't widely known yet).
 One not-so-sincere apology later (with Hogan siding with him and making PMS jokes about Kong) and Kong asked for her release from the company.
 Bubba later ambushed Kong during her appearance on The Cowhead Show which turned out to be an elaborate setup by Bubba and show host Mike Calta to lure Kong on the show in the first place.
 This eventually led to his firing from TNA, capped by Mick Foley giving Bubba a legitimate forearm to the face.
 Guess how the fandom responded.

 The No Limit Soldiers were hated because they were a rap group in a promotion whose audience were primarily white Southern males who dislike rap.
-Even though they were supposed to be faces, they acted like heels, couldn't wrestle, had a bloated roster of ten wrestlers, and most were less than pleasant in real life (particularly Swoll, an obese and unlikeable man eventually arrested for dodging child support while making $100K a year from WCW), and, even with Master P, had terrible raps.
-Their rivals, the West Texas Rednecks, were an inversion of this trope, as they were supposed to be heels but appealed to the fans more, particularly when they recorded a downright hilarious song titled "Rap is Crap", held their own against the No Limit Soldiers with only four wrestlers, and had Curt Hennig, widely considered one of the best ever in the business and a really nice guy to boot, as their leader.
-It's no surprise the latter stable became a collective Ensemble Dark Horse, and, of the former, only Rey Mysterio Jr and Konnan ever went on to any kind of success.
+Even though they were supposed to be faces, they acted like heels, couldn't wrestle, had a bloated roster of ten wrestlers, and most were less than pleasant in real life (particularly Swoll, an obese and unlikeable man who would eventually be arrested for dodging child support even though he was making $100K a year while working for WCW), and, even with Master P, had terrible raps.
+Their rivals, the West Texas Rednecks, were an inversion of this, as they were supposed to be heels but appealed to the fans more, particularly when they recorded a downright hilarious song titled "Rap is Crap", held their own against the No Limit Soldiers with only four wrestlers, and had Curt Hennig, widely considered one of the best ever in the business and a really nice guy to boot, as their leader.
+It's no surprise the latter stable became a collective Ensemble Dark Horse, and, of the former, only Rey Mysterio, Jr. and Konnan ever went on to any kind of success.

 What made it even worse was the inclusion into the group of beloved veteran Brad Armstrong, a well-respected solid worker who had been around for some time.